ViswasS/GDP_Group_02/README.md

 AI models on the Edge device should be updateable independently, without requiring a full system reinstall.

 The system code should be modular to allow easy addition of new features, such as new exercise types or monitoring metrics.

+##  Stability & Reliability

+The application should gracefully handle crashes, network hiccups, or unexpected shutdowns without losing any data.

+Generated triage reports and notifications need to stay consistent and accurate, even when the workload varies.